DerJusten/CyberSave77/README.md

 - create a backup of your savegame folder
 - create automatically a quicksave after a specific time (this can be probably ignored by most of the people, since the game has an Autosave feature)
 ## How to use
-Download the ZIP file in the release tab and unzip it to any location.
-Just start the CyberStart77.exe and you are free to go.
+- download ZIP file in the release tab unzip it to any location and start CyberSave77.exe
-<br>I would recommend to check all the settings, if they are fine for you (like Savegame history path and Name schema).
-The default settings set your "Savegame history path" to "%username%\Saved Games\CD Projekt Red\SaveGameHistory", this is the path where your savefile copies will go.<br>
-To start CyberSave77 you have to click on start and it will check for the process Cyberpunk2077.exe.
-If this process is running, it will start to look for new savegames which can be copied.<br>
+- adjust the settings like you want to
+- click on Start
+- run Cyberpunk2077.exe (also works if it is already running)

+## What does it do
+This tool checks every X seconds (you can adjust the seconds) if the game (Cyberpunk2077) is running or not.
+If it is, it starts to check the savegame directories and compares them by their creation date.
+Based on your settings, it copies the matching directories (including their files) to your "Savegame history path", which is by default %username%\Saved Games\CD Projekt Red\SaveGameHistory.

 ### Disclaimer
 This is just a hobby project I made for myself but I decided that I want to share it with anyone, who also wants to use any of the features.
 I am not a great coder and there are probably alot of things which can be made better.
 Also I am terrible at giving names so I am sorry for any grammar errors and the weird naming.